Hello, Dear Journal. It's been a while. I've been busy. And when I've not been busy, I've been lazy, I guess.

 But the day after election Day 2016?
 Well, that’s a different story.
 Unless there are major, substantive changes to the party, I’m done with the Democrats.
 And I mean REAL changes, not shuffling crooked party operatives around like deck chairs on the Titanic.
 I don’t expect this to happen, though.

 No, I expect we’ll get business as usual from the Party and from the Clinton Administration.
+(Or worse, if it's a Trump Administration.)

 Which means it’ll be time for me to tell this bullshit Two-Party System to go fuck itself, and officially join the Greens.